 Realistically, when it comes to hair loss – most guys go down swinging.
 We really recommend just buzzing it off, but if you must go this route there are some things you should know.

+This paragraph is going to save you a lot of time researching snake oil and false claims.
 The most effective way to fight hair loss is “the big 3.”
-It’s the combination of 3 products, that together are very effective in maintaining your hair.
+It’s a combination of 3 products, that together are very effective in maintaining your hair.
 The big 3 is made up of minoxidil, finasteride, and Ketoconazole.
 That combination can keep and regrow a full head of hair for essentially the rest of your life.
-In the past 2 years, a new addition has been added to the big 3 called derma rolling.
-We encourage you to read about that here.
+In the past 2 years, a new addition has been added to the big 3 called derma rolling that has shown extremely encouraging results.
+You can read about that here.

 First is finasteride.